 Kara and Fighting Pretty have been recognized by Hoda Kotb and Savannah Guthrie on the Today Show, Kara has been featured as an "empowered woman who empowers women" by Gap Body, and was the Ulta Beauty survivor featured in the 2018 October global advertising campaign.

 In January of 2020, Kara underwent another surgery to have her breast implants removed due to the recall on her textured, tear drop shaped, Allergan implants.
 She is currently "flat and fabulous" and has just reached her 11th year as a cancer survivor!

 Kara works full time as the Marketing Manager at the OHSU Knight Cancer Institute and devotes her life to helping cancer patients through their fight.
-Kara now lives healthy and happily in Oregon with her soon-to-be husband Ben, his daughter Aubrey and dogs Archie and Zulu.
+Kara now lives healthy and happily in Oregon with husband Ben, her new step-daughter Aubrey and dogs Archie and Zulu.

 Kara faced a double mastectomy, eight rounds of chemotherapy, four weeks of radiation, fertility treatments, a year of Herceptin treatments.
 This was followed by hormone therapy that would last for a total of 10 years.
 Kara realized she wanted to go through this ordeal by “Fighting Pretty”—with a smile on her face, lipstick on her lips, and strength in her heart.

 The women featured in this photo are three out of five women who were given strength through these original pink gloves.

 The gloves were originally given to Kara Frazier (middle) by Meg O'Hanlon.
 Kara sent them to Jen Lincoln, who then sent to Sandy Sopp.
 Sandy sent them to Dorothy Schilder (on right), who passed them to Janet Boname (on left).
 Janet gave them back to her daughter, Jen.